Skip to main content

 Close Menu

-Law Office of Paul Tyler Experience Matters
+Law Office of Paul B. Tyler

 California Legislators Consider Softening “Felony Murder” Doctrine Which Allows Murder Convictions Even if You Did Not Kill Anyone Yourself